Chuo-ku Tourism Association Official Blog

 RIMG6074.JPG

-Since I was a child, I had a very little connection with the soil.
+Since I was a child, I had a very unrelated environment.

-By the way, there is a greenhouse of Comet orchids of 3,000 tsubo in Nagano, and it is said that October to May is its peak.
+By the way, there is a greenhouse of comet orchids of 3,000 tsubo in Nagano, and it is said that October to May is at its peak.

-On the homepage, you can see a picture of a house full of comet orchids.
+You can see a picture of a house full of comet orchids on the homepage.

-It seems that the director lives near him and goes to Tokyo.
+It is said that the director lives nearby and goes to Tokyo.

-While you are busy preparing for the Orchid exhibition, you can talk a lot for an hour.
+We were busy preparing for the Orchid exhibition, and we talked a lot for an hour.

-He was the director of a gentle personality who loves flowers.
+He was the director of a gentle person who loves flowers.

-Today, I went to Shintomi-cho for coverage, so I stretched my feet and went to Tsukiji!
+Today, I went to Shin-Tomicho for coverage, so I extended my legs and went to Tsukiji!

 Actually, it's the first Tsukiji (laughs)